IA. OVERVIEW

 A 'financial asset' is measured at the amortised cost if both the following conditions are met:

-ii) Debt instruments at fair value through other comprehensive income (FVTOCI)
+Financial assets at fair value through other comprehensive income

-iii) Derivative and equity instruments at fair value through profit or loss (FVTPL)
+Financial assets at fair value through profit or loss

-Equity investments
+Equity Investments

 All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are classified as at FVTPL.
-For all other equity instruments, the Company decides to classify the same either as at fair value through other comprehensive income (FVTOCI) or FVTPL.
-The Company makes such election on an instrument-byinstrument basis.
+For all other equity instruments, the Company decides to classify the same either as at FVTOCI or FVTPL.
+The Company makes such election on an instrument-by-instrument basis.
 The classification is made on initial recognition and is irrevocable.

-If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in other comprehensive income (OCI).
+If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognised in other comprehensive income (OCI).
 There is no recycling of the amounts from OCI to Statement of Profit and Loss, even on sale of such investments.

-Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.
+Equity instruments included within the FVTPL category are measured at fair value with all changes recognised in the Statement of Profit and Loss.

 Derecognition

-- The rights to receive cash flows from the asset have expired, or
+- the contractual rights to receive cash flows from the asset have expired, or

-- The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'passthrough' arrangement; and either:
+- the Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement; and either:

 i) the Company has transferred substantially all the risks and rewards of the asset, or

-ii) the Company has neither transferred nor retained substantially all the risks and rewards of the asset,but has transferred control of the asset.
+ii) the Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company could be required to repay.
+Continuing involvement that takes the form of a guarantee over the transferred asset is measured at the lower of the original carrying amount of the asset and the

 Impairment of financial assets